salesforce/tough-cookie/api/docs/tough-cookie.pathmatch.md

 ## pathMatch() function

+> Warning: This API is now obsolete.
+>
+> This function will be removed in a future version of tough-cookie.
+If you rely on this function, please open an issue to discuss why it should remain public.
+>

 Answers "does the request-path path-match a given cookie-path?" as per [RFC6265 Section 5.1.4](https://www.rfc-editor.org/rfc/rfc6265.html#section-5.1.4)<!-- -->.
 This is essentially a prefix-match where cookiePath is a prefix of reqPath.

 **Signature:**